Safety & trust assumptions

 Universal Challenger

-- Failure mode: if every Universal Challenger, every Application Vault Keeper for a vault, and the depositor is offline through the assert timelock, the Security Council can intervene with
+- Failure mode: if every Universal Challenger, every relevant protocol participant, and the depositor are offline through the assert timelock, the Security Council can intervene with a council no payout transaction before payout completes.

 Security Council